ICanBoogie/Operation/README.md

 ### Handling of the operation response

-If the operation returns an error response (client error or server error) and the request is not an XHR nor an API request, `null` is returned instead of the response to allow another dispatcher to handle the request, or display an error message.

-If there is no response but the decontextualized request path is in the API namespace (`/api/`), a 404 response is returned.
+The dispatcher discarts responses from forwarded operations unless the request is an XHR or the response has a location.
+Remember that failed operations throw a [Failure](http://icanboogie.org/docs/class-ICanBoogie.Operation.Failure.html) exception, which can be rescued.